The

 Prague metro carries around 600 million passengers

 a year and about 40% of people choose it as their mode of public transport in Prague.
-The Prague subway is fast, efficient, clean and easy to
+It is fast, efficient, clean, and easy to

 Metro Lines